aptech/docs/docs/frequency.rst

     :param x: Data.
     :type x: NxK dataframe

     :param varlist: Names or indices of variables to be counted.
-If names, should be entered as a formula string e.g `"rep78 + foreign"`
+If names, should be entered as a formula string e.g ``"rep78 + foreign"``.
+For two-way tables, the variable left of the `"~"` will be reported on rows and variables listed to the right of the table will be reported on columns.
+E.g ``"df ~ df2 + df3"``, ``"df1"`` categories will be reported in rows, separate columns will be returned for each category in ``"df1"`` and ``"df2"``.

     :type varlist: Vector or string

     :param sort: Optional, indicator to sort from most frequent to least frequent categories.
 Set to 1 to sort.
 Default = 0.